Image

 Key results and impact

-The Cosmos Power blueprint for a 500-tower rural cluster in Rajasthan projects the following outcomes versus the current diesel-dependent model:
+The Cosmos Power designed blueprint for a 500-tower rural cluster in Rajasthan projects the following outcomes versus the current diesel-dependent model:

 Diesel eliminated across all tower sites